+Current codes are enforced on a complaint basis which can impact equity depending on who complains and why.
 Current codes do not allow any amplification in parks.
 Some instruments used by buskers, such as keyboards, require amplification.
 This results in an inequity depending on which instrument a given busker plays.
 Depending on the final recommendation, there could be fees associated with a formalized policy.
-Charging buskers for a business license or permit could limit this activity to those who can afford the permit fees.
+Charging buskers for a permit could limit this activity to those who can afford the permit fees.
+If permitted locations are limited, there could be perceived inequity if some locations are more "desirable" to busk at then others.